fdifrison/intergalacticGuidesForCoders/Html_CSS/Manual_Html&CSS.md

 h1, h2, h3, p { font-family: sans-serif;}
 ```

-Another way in which is useful to combine selector is one there is a parent and a children, called `descendent selector`: let's imagine we have a `footer` with a `p` inside adn that we have specified a style for all the paragraph; however the text inside the footer should be smaller, therefore we can combine the selctor to specify how a paragraph should behave when children of a footer:
+Another way in which is useful to combine selector is one there is a parent and a children, called `descendent selector`: let's imagine we have a `footer` with a `p` inside adn that we have specified a style for all the paragraph; however the text inside the footer should be smaller, therefore we can combine the selector to specify how a paragraph should behave when children of a footer:

 ```css
 footer p {font-size: 16px}